namebasehq/decentralized-static/README.md

 RECORD_DATA = only necessary for METHOD=’put’; the json format varies slightly based on the SERVICE, be sure to double check with the full documentation

-Connecting Your App
+### Connecting Your App
-For setting up the Skynet Portal, you’ll need to set a `TXT` record with the skylink for your app.
+You’ll need to set a `TXT` record with the skylink for your app.
 Here’s what the call should look like:
 ```
-node namebaseApi.js put blockchain YOUR_DOMAIN ‘{ “records”: [{ “type”: “TXT”, “host”: “”, “value”: “[YOUR_SKYLINK]”, “ttl”: 0 }] }’
+node namebaseApi.js put blockchain YOUR_DOMAIN ‘{ “records”: [{ “type”: “TXT”, “host”: “”, “value”: “skylink=[YOUR_SKYLINK]”, “ttl”: 0 }] }’
 ```

 Keep in mind, that the blockchain endpoints will replace all existing records with the new json that is sent.
 So, if you only want to add another record, you have to get the current records and send them along with the new one.
 For deleting, you would need to resend all the current records except for the one you want to delete.